datacamp-content/courses-introduction-to-shell/chapter5.md

 *** =instructions2

-Run `count-records.sh` on all of the seasonal data files and use redirection to save the output in `num-records.out`.
+Run `count-records.sh` on all of the seasonal data files, using redirection to save the output in `num-records.out`.

 *** =hint2